johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 ### Distributed actor transports

-Distributed actors and functions are largely a type-system and compiler feature, providing the necessary isolation and guardrails for such distributed actor to be correct and safe to use.
-In order for such actor to actually perform any remote communication, it is necessary to provide an implementation of the `ActorTransport` protocol.
+Distributed actors and functions are largely a type system and compiler feature, providing the necessary isolation and guardrails for such distributed actor to be correct and safe to use.
+In order for such an actor to actually perform any remote communication, it is necessary to provide an implementation of the `ActorTransport` protocol.

 While distributed actors, on purpose, abstract away the "how" of their underlying messaging runtime, the actor transport is where the implementation must be defined.
 A transport must be provided to every distributed actor instantiation.
 By default the `init(transport:)` is synthesized (and the `init()` default initializer is _not_ synthesized for distributed actors).